 Later, I made a more concerted effort to get into the firearms scene.
 If I hadn’t studied diligently enough, I might have done something like openly carry my FNX-45 into an area that disallows OC by state law.
-I can only speculate of course that the one comment I might have gotten would have been a compliment followed by “what gun is that?”
+I can only speculate, of course, that the one comment I might have gotten would have been a compliment followed by “what gun is that?”

 Obviously I wouldn’t have been the only uneducated firearm fan that day…if that had happened.
-Imagine my “relief” when I did more study on state legalities and found out about this restriction and the apparent 4th degree felony I managed to avoid by not putting myself into such an uneducated and stupid position.
+Imagine my relief when I finally did more study on state legalities and found out about this restriction and the apparent 4th degree felony I managed to avoid by not putting myself into such an uneducated and stupid position.

 Even as I researched more about firearms, I still had embarrassing moments.
 Shall I tell you about getting screamed at in front of an entire conceal carry class for having my finger on the trigger?
-Sure I was just dissembling my XD-S to check the lubrication on it just before our next range session.
+Sure, I was just dissembling my XD-S to check the lubrication on it before our next range session.
 And sure the instructor had dissembled his GLOCK about 20 times to that point in front of the class.
 And sure my gun was pointed in a safe direction, but….

 Uhh wait, what was the “but” again?
 Oh, I just wanted to vent about getting yelled at?
 That’s right.
 (I know I know, classroom setting and all.
 Relax.
 It was still frustrating to get hollered at and besides, the whole goal here is to display my mistakes, right?)

 Here’s the point: I don’t know everything about guns, but I’ve come a long way.
 How did I manage it?
 I read sites like The Truth About Guns, I watched videos, and I listened to podcasts to learn what was acceptable and what information had merit.
 Do your research.
-Look at the pros and cons of each firearm-related choice, try your best to understand what constitutes good gun manners, and do so BEFORE claiming to be a “gun person”.
+Look at the pros and cons of each firearm-related choice, try your best to understand what constitutes good gun manners, and do so BEFORE claiming to be a “gun person.”